 In particular, we are interested in the systematics and evolution of color within the charismatic and economically important family Buprestidae — the Jewel Beetles.
 Our research aims to understand a major biological process — vision — by investigating the relationships between body color, visual pigment protein structure and variability, and lineage diversity within this spectacular group.

-Dec.
-10-13: Ms. Hannah Weller (Brown University) will be visiting to work with the lab on image and color analysis in jewel beetles.
+- Ms. Hannah Weller (Brown University) visited to work with the lab on image and color analysis in jewel beetles.